guglielmino/gamma-scalping/README.md

 Please note that this article is for general informational purposes only and is believed to be accurate as of the posting date but may be subject to change.
 The examples above are for illustrative purposes only and should not be considered investment advice.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---